Algeria’s army chief hails judiciary for anti-graft move

-ALGIERS (Reuters) - Algeria’s army chief said on Monday he welcomed an anti-graft drive against figures close to former President Abdelaziz Bouteflika, Ennahar TV reported, a day after the authorities announced the arrest of five billionaires.
+ALGIERS (Reuters) - Algeria’s army chief said on Tuesday he welcomed an anti-graft drive against figures close to former President Abdelaziz Bouteflika, state TV reported, a day after the authorities announced the arrest of five business tycoons.

 Bouteflika quit on April 2 after mass protests against his two-decade rule, in which protesters accused him of allowing widespread corruption in the Algerian political elite.